Information for applicants

 Insurance

-These requirements stipulate that an organization must have comprehensive general liability insurance, and is subject to limits of not less than five million dollars ($5,000,000) inclusive per occurrence for bodily injury, death and damage to property including loss of use thereof.
-The comprehensive general liability insurance policies must name the City of Ottawa as an additional insured.
+These requirements stipulate that a recipient must have comprehensive general liability insurance, and is subject to limits of not less than five million dollars ($5,000,000) inclusive per occurrence for bodily injury, death and damage to property including loss of use thereof.

 Cultural funding results